 Also incorporated into the revised MyGuru tool is our “Guru Glance” feature introduced this year.
 Once this is complete, click on the “Guru Glance” link while looking at one of your teams and see all your players along with a wealth of information.
 Here’s a break down of all the information you can now see:

-- Schedule – Comes in handy when you’re looking at a player.
-As the season progresses, you’ll see only his remaining games.
+- Schedule – As the season progresses, you’ll see only his remaining games.

-- History – Wondering how your guy has done against this week’s opponent?
-It will quickly show you how many points your guy has scored in YOUR scoring system against this week’s opponent the last three years, with the dates of those previous matchups.
+- History – It will quickly show you how many points your guy has scored in YOUR scoring system against this week’s opponent the last three years, with the dates of those previous matchups.

-- Remaining SOS – In addition to points allowed, we’ll show you in a chart how you player’s SOS ranks against the league average for all the positions in YOUR scoring systems.
-This is good for when you’re looking at trades, preparing the playoffs, etc.
+- Remaining SOS – We show you in a chart how you player’s SOS ranks against the league average for all the positions in YOUR scoring systems.

-- Player News – We don’t have a lot of room for this, but once we’re rolling with player news and information, you’ll see the latest news or injury bite about your player, with a link to his news page with all news.
+- Player News – You’ll see the latest news or injury bite about your player, with a link to his news page with all news.

 Once you set up teams, you will see them at the bottom of the MyGuru homepage.
 To make any changes to your players, scoring system, etc. simply click on the appropriate tab for those functions.